 Investors can buy and sell shares in the Company directly through a stockbroker or indirectly through a lawyer, accountant or other professional adviser.
-Alternatively, for retail clients, shares can be bought directly through the Aberdeen Standard Investment Trust Share Plan, Investment Trust Individual Savings Account ("ISA") or Investment Plan for Children.
+Alternatively, for retail clients, shares can be bought directly through the Aberdeen Standard Investments Children's Plan, Investment Trust Share Plan or Investment Trust Individual Savings Account ("ISA") or through the many broker platforms which offer the opportunity to acquire shares in investment companies.